ucb-stat133/stat133-fall-2017/labs/lab04-dplyr-basics.md

 -   What's the overall average height?

--   Who has the smallest height?
+-   Who is the tallest player?

--   Who has the largest height?
+-   Who is the shortest player?

--   What are the unique weapons?
+-   Which are the unique teams?

--   How many different species?
+-   How many different teams?

--   Who is the individual with the shortest height?
+-   Who is the oldest player?

+-   What is the median salary?

--   Are there any subjects with weapon "knife"?
+-   Are there any players from "University of California, Berkeley"?
 If so how many and who are they?

+-   Are there any players from "University of California, Los Angeles"?
+If so how many and who are they?

--   Are there any subjects with height &gt; 2 meters?
+-   Are there any players with weight greater than 260 pounds?
 If so how many and who are they?

 ### Sorting